-When something goes wrong with your smile, the best thing to do is to see a dentist.
+When something goes wrong with dental health, the best thing to do is to see a dentist.
 The sooner you address dental concerns, the better for your overall dental health.
-Missing, damaged, or decayed teeth can have a significant impact on the functionality of your smile.
-Additionally, these concerns can lead to decreased self-esteem and an increased risk for further damages.
+Missing, damaged, or decayed teeth can have a large impact on the functionality of your smile.
+These concerns can lead to decreased self-esteem and an increased risk for further damages.
+Dr. Ousborne and Dr. Esterson have been providing restorative dentistry services for patients in Towson, MD areafor over 40 years.

 Restorative Dentists in Towson, MD